Celestina Sommer: Coroner's inquest

 The inquest was held at the North Pole Inn, New-north road, Islington.
 The jury cited Celestina Sommer as complicit in her daughter's demise.
-As the key witness, Rachel Munt went home towards Hoxton, she and her sister were chased by an angry mob toward Arlington Street.
+As Rachel Munt, the key witness, headed home towards Hoxton, she and her sister were chased by an angry mob toward Arlington Street.
 Townsend and fellow police sergeant George Beckley, managed to whisk them away through a rear door of the Rydon Arms pub (now a private house), only for the crowd to renew their chase beyond Shepherdess Walk.
 Near the canal bridge, close by the Block Inn (now a private residence), the two policemen were forced to make a stand.
 Two passers-by escorted the sisters home via separate routes.

 Trial

 Celestina appeared at the Central Criminal Court (Old Bailey), on two occasions, with the first hearing on 7 March adjourned to allow the defence counsel to investigate her mental health.

 On 10 April, at her second trial, after 15 minutes deliberation by the jury, she was found guilty of the willful murder of her daughter.
-In the dock, Celestina was described as being pallid and weak, allowed to sit through the hearing and having requested smelling salts from the warder.
+In the dock, Celestina was described as being pallid and weak, allowed to sit through the hearing, and having requested smelling salts from the warder.
 As the guilty verdict was read, she was said to have slumped almost to the floor.
 Justice Crompton donned the black cap, then pronounced the sentence of death.